An unbiased method of measuring the ratio of two data sets: The lensing ratio statistics

 \subsection{Implications of the ratio measurement}

 We now proceed to the comparison between the measured $R$ and the theoretical prediction of the fiducial flat \emph{Planck} 2018 cosmology.
 Fig.~\ref{fig:R_Omegak} shows that the two agree with each within the measurement statistical error bars.
 Nevertheless, the theory seems systematically lower than the data.
-The difference is $26\%$ in $R_1^1$, $R_1^2$ \& $R_1^3$, $8\%$ in $R_2^2$ \& $R_2^3$, and $13\%$ in $R_3^3$.
-Although the significance of the overall discrepancy is only $\Delta \chi^2=2.41$.\footnote{Notice that errors of the first three data points are tightly correlated.
+The difference is $17\%$ in $R_1^1$, $R_1^2$ \& $R_1^3$, $4\%$ in $R_2^2$ \& $R_2^3$, and $8\%$ in $R_3^3$.
+Although the significance of the overall discrepancy is only $\Delta \chi^2=1.04$.\footnote{Notice that errors of the first three data points are tightly correlated.
 So are the next two data points.
-Therefore effectively we have only 3 independent data points.} If we parameterize the differences into an overall amplitude $A$ through $R = AR_{\rm{Planck}}$, $A = 1.12 \pm 0.09$.
+Therefore effectively we have only three independent data points.} If we parameterize the differences into an overall amplitude $A$ through $R = AR_{\rm{Planck}}$, $A = 1.08 \pm 0.09$. \cite{Prat2019} measured the lensing ratios using galaxy position and lensing data from DES, and CMB lensing data from the SPT+\emph{Planck}.
+They found a best-fitting lensing ratio amplitude of $A = 1.1 \pm 0.1$.
+Our result of amplitude fitting is consistent with the previous work.

 It is beyond the scope of this paper to fully investigate the above issues.
 Instead, we briefly discuss two possibilities.
 One possibility is that the universe is non-flat.
 Fig.~\ref{fig:R_Omegak} explores this possibility by varying $\Omega_K$, while fixing all other cosmological parameters to the \emph{Planck} 2018 \citep{Planck2018parameters}. $R$ indeed varies with $\Omega_K$.
 However, the required modification of $\Omega_K$ ($\Omega_K\rightarrow -0.4$) is likely too dramatic to explain the data.
+Fig.~\ref{fig:Omegak_contour} shows our result of the $\Omega_m - \Omega_k$ constraint compared with eBOSS cosmology \citep{eBOSS2021}.
+Using six lensing ratios leads to a detection of $\Omega_m = 0.28_{-0.07}^{+0.05}$.
+The measured ratios do not provide a strong constraint on the cosmological curvature.